 Think of a person who can focus on a task for hours; recall obscure trivia facts; is always late to everything.
 These individuals have differing mastery of their Executive Functions.

 Executive function skills refer to the mental processes that allow us to make plans, focus our attention, remember instructions, and multitask.
-You can think of EF skills as the brain’s filter for removing distractions, and allowing us to prioritize tasks, achieve goals, and control impulses, learn more about javaburn healthy benefits.
+You can think of EF skills as the brain’s filter for removing distractions, and allowing us to prioritize tasks, achieve goals, and control impulses.

 Effective coordination and control of EFs allows one to take in and process information, plan actions, and execute on those plans.
 Conversely, ineffective mastery of EFs result in behaviors that lead to difficulties in school and work environments.